snowplow-archive/snowplow.github.com/_posts/2013-01-07-the-clojure-collector-in-detail.md

 ---
 layout: post
-shortenedlink: The Clojure Collector in detail
 title: Understanding the thinking behind the Clojure Collector, and mapping out its development going forwards
+title-short: The Clojure Collector in detail
 tags: [snowplow, clojure collector, clojure, third party cookies, amazon elastic beanstalk]
 category: Inside the Plow
 author: yali
 ---

 Last week we released [Snowplow 0.7.0] [snowplow-0.7.0]: which included a new Clojure Collector, with some significant new functionality for content networks and ad networks in particular.
 In this post we explain a lot of the thinking behind the Clojure Collector architecture, before taking a look ahead at the short and long-term development roadmap for the collector.

 This is the first in a series of posts we write where describe in some detail the thinking behind the architecture and design of Snowplow components, and discuss how we plan to develop those components over time.
 The purpose of doing so is to engage people like yourself: developers and analysts in the Snowplow community, in a discussion about how best to evolve Snowplow.
 The reasoning is simple: we have had many fantastic ideas and contributions from community members that have proved invaluable in driving Snowplow development, and we want to encourage more of these conversations and contributions, to help make Snowplow great.